 Senator Bernie Sanders campaigned for a Medicare for All single-payer healthcare system to make healthcare a right for all Americans.
-President-elect Donald Trump says he will do away with "Obamacare" but immediately replace it with what sounds like universal healthcare -- something the rest of the world's major nations have enjoyed for decades!
+President Donald Trump said that he would do away with "Obamacare" but immediately replace it with "better health care" for everyone.

 Here are some facts: If the United States joined every major country on earth and enacted a universal healthcare program, women would benefit the most.
 Here's why: Women make up two-thirds of the low-wage workforce and only about 23 percent of low-wage jobs provide health insurance.
 It is time for a Medicare for All single-payer healthcare system.